mzball-dt/dynatrace-pwsh/README.md

 ### get-tenantTokens.ps1
 For auditing Tokens available in a given Dynatrace Tenant

+Use case:
+- Reviewing users that have created tokens

 ### get-tenantTokenDetail.ps1
 For when you only want information about a specific tenant token